naresh0902/UART_Implementation_on_Basys3/README.md

 - The top-level module includes the line:  assign rec_data1 = rec_data + 1.
 - This increments the received ASCII code by 1 before sending it back.
 - Input: a (ASCII 97) → FPGA sends back: b (ASCII 98)
--To echo exact characters, replace with: assign rec_data1 = rec_data;
+- To echo exact characters, replace with: assign rec_data1 = rec_data;

 ##🛠️ Implementation on Basys 3